-House Bill No. 1093 amends the Texas Property Code to update the requirements for notice advertising the sale of property to enforce a self-service storage facility lien.
-The bill specifies that if a tenant fails to satisfy a claim within 14 days of receiving notice, the lessor must either publish or post notices advertising the sale or give notice in a commercially reasonable manner.
-The amendments clarify the timeline for when a lessor can sell the property based on the method of notice, including a new provision that allows for sales to occur 10 days after notice is given in a commercially reasonable manner.
+House Bill No. 1093 amends the Property Code to update the requirements for notice advertising the sale of property to enforce a self-service storage facility lien.
+The bill specifies that if a tenant fails to satisfy a claim within 14 days of receiving notice, the lessor must either publish or post notices advertising the sale or provide notice in a commercially reasonable manner.
+The amendments clarify the timeline for when a lessor can sell the property based on the method of notice given, including provisions for publication, posting, or other reasonable methods.

-Additionally, the bill modifies the method and content of the notice advertising the sale.
-It allows lessors to publish notices in a newspaper or on a publicly accessible Internet website that regularly advertises auctions of personal property.
-If no newspaper exists in the county, the lessor can post notices at the storage facility and five other locations.
-The bill also establishes that notice is considered commercially reasonable if at least three independent bidders register for or attend the sale.
-These changes will apply only to rental agreements entered into, extended, or renewed after the bill's effective date of September 1, 2025.
+Additionally, the bill modifies the heading of Section 59.044 to reflect the focus on the method and content of notice advertising the sale.
+It introduces new requirements for how notices must be given, including the option to publish on a publicly accessible Internet website and the stipulation that notice is considered commercially reasonable if at least three independent bidders register for or attend the sale.
+The changes apply only to rental agreements entered into, extended, or renewed on or after the effective date of the Act, which is set for September 1, 2025.

 Statutes affected: